TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 Partial type inference can be solved in various ways.
 We chose a feature enabling to hint the compiler by specifying ambiguous type arguments and letting the compiler infer the rest.
 It aims at cases, where we want just to specify the arity of desired generic method(type) or specify a parameter that is not possible to infer from the context but let the compiler infer the remaining arguments.
+Also, we prototyped to use more info about type dependencies in the type inference.

 ## Design

 ### Choosing the placeholder

-We base our choose on usages specified below.
+We base our choice on the usages specified below.

 1. Type argument list of generic method call (e.g. `Foo<T1, T2>(...)`)
 2. Type argument list of type creation (e.g. `new Bar<T1, T2>(...)`)